-All coaches are volunteers, typically moms or dads (but not necessarily restricted to parents), who have a desire to provide a fun, instructional opportunity for kids as they learn to enjoy playing soccer.
+All coaches are volunteers, typically moms or dads (but not necessarily restricted to parents), who have a desire to provide a fun, instructional opportunity for kids who are learning to play soccer.
 Coaches have a variety of backgrounds and skill levels, but the most important attribute is being able to share the East Side Sports’ philosophy that emphasizes sportsmanship, teamwork and learning to enjoy the game.
 Coaches should possess the desire (and some ability) to work with kids.
-Soccer knowledge is important, but secondary to the above, and can be gained while enjoying the experience throughout the season.
+Soccer knowledge is important, but secondary to the above, and can be gained through training sessions, on-line helps, and working with other coaches–while enjoying the experience throughout the season.

 For the K – 5 programs (Divisions 1, 2 & 3), two “official” coaches are assigned to each team and they work together to provide an optimal experience for their players.
 Other parents of players are encouraged to help out and assume various support or substitute roles for the two assigned coaches.
 For the novice coach, East Side Sports directors provide practice skills, instructional DVD’s, web links, and ideas for activities that will help practices to run smoothly while providing a range of instructional opportunities.